 The institution.
 This includes information on the cost of attending Adelphi; refund policies; requirements for officially withdrawing from Adelphi; a summary of the requirements for the return of federal grant or loan assistance; Adelphi’s academic program (degree programs, facilities, faculty, etc.); names of accrediting, approval or licensing entities (listed at adelphi.edu/accreditation, these documents may be reviewed online); description of facilities and services available to students with disabilities; the standards that the student must maintain to be considered to be making satisfactory progress; and information about the possibility of applying for financial aid while enrolled in a study abroad program.
 This information may be found at the Undergraduate and Graduate Bulletin website.
 For more information about the University’s plans for academic and other programming, visit the Momentum Strategic Plan website.
 Cost of attending and current information on tuition, fees, payments and refunds may be found at the Student Financial Services website.
 The online directory of classes is an excellent source of current information on course offerings by term.
 In addition, current information regarding registration services, including withdrawal from a course or the University, may be found online in the Undergraduate and Graduate Bulletin.

 The institution’s completion or graduation rate, and the retention rate of certificate- or degree-seeking, first-time, full-time undergraduates entering Adelphi.
-This information may be found at Meet Adelphi.
+This information may be found on our Facts About Adelphi page.

 The terms and conditions of federal student loans may be found at the U.S. Department of Education’s website.